Sales, Solicitations, Collections & Advertising

 - Any property or landlord that promotes discrimination based on color, nationality, race, culture, sexual orientation, disabilities, religion or sex.

-After a thorough investigation, the Office of Off-Campus Student Services will notify you in writing each time a violation has occurred.
+After a thorough investigation, the Office of Student Accountability and Support will notify you in writing each time a violation has occurred.
 If we find you responsible, we will contact you about solutions to remedy the situation.
 If appropriate action has been taken, your property will receive a strike and we will continue to partner with you.
-If no action is taken to resolve the situation amicably, we reserve the right to immediately terminate our partnership.
+If no action is taken to resolve the situation amicably, we reserve the right to immediately terminate our agreement.

 If your property receives three strikes, you would no longer be able to participate in the following marketing opportunities for one calendar year: